 To best serve its alumni, The Posse Foundation established programming with four primary components: 1) The Posse National Alumni Advisory Council (PNAAC), 2) Graduate School Partners, 3) The National Posse Alumni Leadership Conference, and 4) The Posse Forums.

 Posse National Alumni Advisory Council

-The Posse National Alumni Advisory Council (PNAAC) is comprised of 11 alumni representing all Posse sites.
+The Posse National Alumni Advisory Council (PNAAC) comprises 13 alumni representing all Posse sites.
 PNAAC was established to support alumni by providing continued leadership and professional development opportunities.
 PNAAC also works to further relationships between alumni and the Foundation and to encourage philanthropy, leadership and networking within the alumni community.

 Graduate School Partners

 The expansion of graduate school opportunities for Posse alumni is a testament to Posse’s growing reputation for excellence among institutions of higher education.
 Below is a list of graduate schools that offer scholarships along with stipends and other forms of financial aid to support graduate study for Posse alumni.

 - Carnegie Mellon University Heinz College School of Public Policy & Management

 - Carnegie Mellon University Heinz College School of Information Systems & Management